 In the meantime, enjoy this Q+A with Allison Emily Lee, Issue 18 author and poet extraordinaire.

 Describe your writing in 25 words or less.

-Tell us about your poem “Detour.”
+Talk about your poem “Cream.”

-What are you currently working on?
+What are you working on right now?

 Where can we read your work next?